mlprt/feedbax/docs/index.md

 ## Development

 I've developed Feedbax over the last few months, while learning JAX.
-My short-term objective has been to serve my own use case—graduate research in the neuroscience of motor control—but I've also tried to design something reusable and general.
+My short-term objective has been to support my own use cases—graduate research in the neuroscience of motor control—but I've also tried to design something reusable and general.

-I've added GitHub [issues](https://github.com/mlprt/feedbax/issues) to document some of my choices and uncertainties, and to open them for discussion.
+I've added GitHub [issues](https://github.com/mlprt/feedbax/issues) to document some of my choices and uncertainties.
 For an overview of major issues in different categories, check out [this GitHub conversation](https://github.com/mlprt/feedbax/discussions/27).
+Refer also to [this page](/feedbax/examples/structure) of the docs, for an informal overview of how Feedbax objects relate to each other.

 There are many features that could be implemented, especially with respect to pre-built models and tasks.
-So far I've focused more on the overall structure, than on feature-completeness.
-Anyone can suggest a feature they'd like to see.
+So far I've focused more on the overall structure, than on coverage of all the common use cases I can imagine.
+If there's a particular model, task, or feature you'd like Feedbax to support, [let us know]([issues](https://github.com/mlprt/feedbax/issues)!

 You're also welcome to leave feedback on the documentation.
 GitHub users can comment at the bottom of each page of documentation, or directly on [GitHub](https://github.com/mlprt/feedbax/discussions/categories/documentation).

 ## Acknowledgments

-- Thanks to my PhD supervisor Gunnar Blohm and to the rest of our [lab](http://compneurosci.com/), as well as to Dominik Endres and Stephen H. Scott for discussions that have influenced this project
+- Thanks to my PhD supervisor Gunnar Blohm and to the rest of our [lab](http://compneurosci.com/), as well as to Dominik Endres and Stephen H. Scott for discussions that have directly influenced this project
 - Special thanks to [Patrick Kidger](https://github.com/patrick-kidger), whose JAX libraries and their documentation often serve as examples to me